ing-bank/kal/README.md

 ## Internals

-This section presents how KAL works.
+This section explains how KAL works under the hood.

 ### Inspiration